anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

 ## Results

+### Initial Training

+The agent was initially trained for around 100,000 episodes without any exploration and the learning rate alpha constant.
+The reward function is to penalise -1000 for a death and 0 otherwise, such that the agent is able to learn to perform better than the finite value setting a positive reward would give (e.g. rewarding +1 for a score increase means the agent would maximise the chance of getting more than 1000).
+Through undertaking this project the most difficult part was defining a good reward function and how this links to the agent learning alongside other techniques.

+### Experience Replay: Catastrophic Forgetting

+Although the initial training performed well, it was very slow to improve further - it takes a very long time for it to reach a scenario it fails at.
+By introducting experience replay the agent can attempt the difficult scenario multiples times to attempt to overcome it.
+The lenght of replay was set to 70 (the distance between pipes), and it tries until it passes the difficult scenario or appears to be stuck in a resume loop (100 attempts).
+Upon passing the difficult scenario, upon failure it restarts from the beginning to avoid the maximum score reached from continously increasing.

+When trying to overcome the rarer scenarios the agent has 'forgotten' what was originally learnt, leading to a drop in agent performance as it fails to return to the previously generalisable action states.
+This is known as catastrophic forgetting which typically leads to an oscillation in agent performance as it unlearns and relearns the optimal actiosn to take.
+This is compounded by repeatedly learning from the same scenario failure has also contributed to this, leading to overfitting of the problem.

+### Experience Replay: Replay Buffer

+To overcome catastrophic forgetting, alpha is decayed as the agent is trained, helping it to retain the information it learn early on whilst still learning from rarer scenarios.
+In addition, the number of attempts to be considered stuck in a loop is reduced to 50 and during experience replay we create a 'replay buffer' with all the actions taken in the attempts to overcome a scenario.
+The Q-table is updated from this in a mini-batch fashion, sampling 5 of attempts remaining once the agent has overcome the scenario or is considered stuck in a reply loop.
+To avoid overfitting the agent doesn't replay the scenario until success.

+### Epsilon Greedy Policy

+We now try freshly trained agent introducing the exploration rate epsilon that gives a chance to explore until it decays to 0 after 10,000 episodes, and alpha decay which decays alpha to 0.1 after 20,000 episodes from the beginning of training.

+### Validation

+### Future Work

+- Longer training times, the best performing agent was trained for a total of 15 hours and only reached ... episodes
+- Implement prioritized experience replay
+- Train an agent which never dies in the Flappy Bird environment

 ## Getting Started

 Added modules:
+- [anaysis.py](analysis.py) Analysis file for investigating agent performance
 - [config.py](config.py) Config file for changing the agent training parameters
 - [flappy_rl.py](flappy_rl.py): [FlapPyBird](https://github.com/sourabhv/FlapPyBird) implementation with agent training/runner code included
 - [q_learning.py](q_learning.py): An implementation of a Q-learning agent class made with reference to [rl-flappybird](https://github.com/kyokin78/rl-flappybird)